MDivyaPrakash/MultiModalSelfSuperVision/README.md

 ## Respository Details
 Below are the details of the files in this repository.

-- For code the used in Pre-training , please refere to the Python Notebooks in the below folders:
+- For the code used in Pre-training, please refer to the Python Notebooks in the below folders:
 ```bash
 └── CASS // Implementation of CASS with Unimodal configuration
 └── CASS_MM  // Implementation of CASS with Multimodal configuration